-The regional separation method can be employed to help inversion of very large areas of data where the number of model parameters at the desired detail of discretization would make the inversion of the entire data set prohibitively slow.
-By calculating a regional response for different local volumes of interest (tiles), a separate local inversion can be performed on each residual data set.
-A detailed model of the entire area can then be constructed by merging the local inversion models.
+The regional separation method can be employed to invert very large areas where the number of model parameters at the desired detail of discretization would make the inversion of the entire dataset prohibitively slow.
+By calculating a regional response for different local volumes of interest (tiles), a separate local inversion can be performed on each residual dataset.
+A detailed model of the entire area can then be simply constructed by merging the local inversion models.

-2.4.
+3.2.
 Airborne EM Modelling

 The AEM inversions were performed using the 1D electromagnetic inversion program EM1DTM, developed at the University of British Columbia - Geophysical Inversion facility (UBC-GIF).
-This program is a versatile inversion code capable of inverting data from 3 component magnetic-dipole sources.
-The algorithm is designed to invert for a model with many more layers than input data so that the character of the recovered model is determined by a model objective function and not solely by the goal of fitting the data.
+This program is a versatile inversion code capable of inverting 3 component data from magnetic sources.
+The algorithm is designed to invert for a model with many more model unknowns than input data so that the character of the recovered model is determined by a model objective function and not solely by the goal of fitting the data.